spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/05-install-manage-maas-pcg.md

 1. In an x86 Linux host, open up a terminal session.

 2. Use the [Palette CLI](/palette-cli/install-palette-cli) `login` command to authenticate the CLI with Palette.
-When prompted, enter the information listed in the following table
+When prompted, enter the information listed in the following table.

     <br />